Keynote Speakers

 2012 Executive Director, National Cancer Center (NCC)

-2016 President, NCC
+2016-April 1, 2025 President, NCC

-Molecular oncology, Cancer genomics, Environmental carcinogenesis
+Expertise: Molecular oncology, Cancer genomics, Environmental